A A +A

 What causes jaundice in babies to be prolonged?

-Jaundice is considered prolonged if persists for longer than 14 days in a term baby and 21 days in a preterm baby.
+Jaundice is considered prolonged if it persists for longer than 14 days in a term baby and 21 days in a preterm baby.
 Common causes are:

-• Breast milk jaundice – Babies on exclusive breast feeding may have prolonged jaundice.
+• Breast milk jaundice – Babies on exclusive breastfeeding may have prolonged jaundice.
 As long as the mothers are not taking traditional herbs, the jaundice will be harmless to the babies.

 • Urinary tract infection.